ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 except for the correlation frames which we will set to 31.
 This will mean that there will have 31 time steps of the correlation function, the number configurations each time step of the correlation function will be averaged over will be 971 = 1001 - 30 + 1.
+The greater number of configurations that the correlation function is averaged over will reduce the overall noise seen in our plots.
 Set the outputs file to saving the output to `mdanse_outputs/vanhovefunctionself.mda` and hit run.

-Go to the plot creator and plot the `g(r,t)_total` result.
-Go to the plot holder and in the dataset table set the `g(r,t)_total` to have a main axis for `r`.
-Notice that for $t=0$ you get one large value near zero, remember that at $t=0$ the self-part of the van Hove function is a delta function.
+Go to the 'Plot Creator' and plot the `g(r,t)_total` result.
+Go to the 'Plot Holder' tab and in the dataset table set the main axis of `g(r,t)_total` to `r`.
+Notice that for $t=0$ you get one large value near zero, remember that at
+$t=0$ the self-part of the van Hove function is a delta function.
 Set the main axis to `r` and Use it? setting to `10,20,30`.
 You may need to zoom in for the plots towards the smaller distances.

 ![vhd_plotting_gui](pictures/vhs_plotting_gui.png)

 Similarly to the distinct-part, the self-part of the van Hove function is spherically averaged and is divided by $n_0$.
 We can see from the above plots the distributions of the atoms from its initial position at 10, 20 and 30 time steps from $t=0$.
-The self-part of the van Hove function is closely related to the diffusion of an atom.

 **Question 3**: What does the self-part of the van Hove function become as
 $t \rightarrow \infty$ for solid, liquid and gaseous systems?